This site is old. It has developed. Please see howtobenow.online

 Our developing abstract thought came to the inherant questions of "what am I?" and "why?", and we developed beliefs and ideas to ease our newly awakened mental insecurity.
 We found secure 'raison d'êtres'.

-And then inevitably, our feelings of satisfaction or worry became dependant and dominated by confirming these ideas and beliefs.
+Inevitably, our feelings of satisfaction or worry became dependant and dominated by confirming these ideas and beliefs.
 It's the abstract world – that's how it's built - it's not what we can see and feel, - i don't need to prove that walnuts taste good, try one; or with a fire or wheels i can say - look, it works.

 And nowadays there simply isn't enough mututal confirmation to go around.

-Collectively in human culture, any trace of the original animal sense of belonging is long gone; and now, we have even lost the integrity of our tribe.
+Collectively in human culture, any trace of the original animal sense of belonging is long gone; and now, we have even lost the integral, unquestioned beliefs of our tribe.
 Our beliefs are insecure in a way no humans in any previous culture, have ever experienced, or even imagined, and so regardless of our modern material security, we all still feel very insecure. ...